-In West Africa (Benin, Burkina Faso and Mali) and Indonesia, the Anton Jurgens Fonds (AJF) focuses on the creation of income for families in rural areas, within the context of Food Security.
-Applications for foreign initiatives must be in keeping with one or more of the three pillars of Food Security as formulated by the Food and Agriculture Organization (FAO) of the United Nations (Availability of Food, Access to Food, Utilization of Food).
+In West Africa and Indonesia, the Anton Jurgens Fonds (AJF) focuses on the creation of income for families in rural areas, within the context of Agricultural Development.

 Community Building and Value Increase

 AJF believes in the value of community building (women’s groups, associations, cooperatives, unions) and in chain integration, in which the farmer participates as much as possible in the creation of value, accrued in all stages of the agricultural chain, from production to consumption.

 AJF wants to cooperate with organisations in Europe, which have a partner organisation in the country where the initiative takes place (focus country).
 Communication between both organisations must be optimal, they must both add value to the project to be supported and they must be willing to discuss their approach with AJF and – if required – implement adjustments.
 In the assessment of applications, a great deal of attention is devoted to governance, skills, experience, knowledge of the work area, ethnic embedding, relations with administrative and traditional authorities, capacities for narrative and numerical reporting, safeguarding of continuity, etc.